Udon Noodles with Asparagus and Cashews

 Hearty udon noodles are intertwined with delicious cashews and tender asparagus in a light sauce.
 Serve this Asian-style dish with a simple tofu or tempeh preparation.
 It’s good served warm or at room temperature.

 - 8-ounce package udon noodles (see Note)

-- 1 teaspoon dark sesame oil
+- 2 tablespoons dark sesame oil

-Note: Whole wheat udon noodles are usually available in natural food stores.
+- Whole wheat udon noodles are usually available in natural food stores.
 Asian markets and well-stocked supermarkets carry udon also, but not always the whole grain variety.
 If you can’t find udon noodles, substitute linguine.

 Here are more recipes using Asian noodles.